If you want to know how to tour Andalucia’s capital city during a trip on a budget, check out these free things to see in Seville.

 9. Hospital de Los Venerables

 Located in the famous Sevillan neighbourhood of Santa Cruz, this museum houses the Centro Velázquez, a museum dedicated to the painter Diego Velázquez.
-The building is open for free on Mondays, from 2 pm to 6 pm, being the last possible entrance one hour before the closing hour.
-In summer (from March to October), free entrance is possible on Mondays, from 4 pm to 8 pm.
+The building is open for free on Mondays, from 3 pm to 7 pm, being the last possible entrance one hour before the closing hour.

 10. Seville Town Hall